josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Operations/Install-Server-Certificate-fo.md

 - Enter "LDAPS for AD Domain Controller *<yourservername.wisc.edu>*
 - Check the box for "I am responsible for running a service which uses this fully qualified domain name..." at the bottom of the form and click "Submit"

-**IMPORTANT NOTE:**
+> [!IMPORTANT]

-Be careful to close out this page each time before using the above link again to request additional certificates otherwise it refreshes creating a duplicate request!
+> Be careful to close out this page each time before using the above link again to request additional certificates otherwise it refreshes creating a duplicate request!

 - After submitting the request a confirmation email will be sent to the contact provided in the request from OCIS
 - An enrollment email will be sent from Comodo Certificate Services Manager (<support@cert-manager.com>) with links to download the certificate in different formats